 It seems like the skin is constituded by some kind of metal but we do not know wether if it is an animal, insect or a biologically created.
 There are small version of Kerberos inside its body like a matryoshka doll.
 Its main food is screws and nuts so it aims Robo's ear parts.

 It always wears the yellow headphones.
 We are not sure if it is listening to a music or it is applying them as the earplug.
 It does not look like but is actually quite sensitive.
-Flowers are living on its body like Robo however, unlike Robo, it stops moving when the flowers died.
+Flowers are living on its body like Robo however, unlike Robo, it stops moving when the flowers died because of the sadness.

 A pig doctor.

 He occasionally apears in the dream of Robo.
 It seems like he has been researching on plants for a long time however most of his works are covered by a black box.
-He loves to drink a black coffee and he has decided that he is going to eat the french toast on his final day.
+He loves to drink a black coffee and he has decided that he is going to eat the french toast with a cup of coffee on his final day.

 Author, Writer, Director